-Give N’ Grow Sports, Inc. DBA Give N' Grow Basketball (GNG) is a 501(c)(3) nonprofit organization that uses basketball to elevate the physical and mental health of adolescents.
+Give N’ Grow Sports, Inc. DBA Give N' Grow Basketball (GNG) is a 501(c)(3) nonprofit organization that elevates the physical, emotional and mental health of K-5th graders by combining mindfulness, SEL, and basketball.

-GNG recognizes that depression, anxiety, attention-deficit/hyperactivity disorder (ADHD), and teen suicide are increasing worldwide, which is why elevating the mental health of adolescents in a productive, uplifting way is GNG’s utmost priority.
+GNG recognizes that depression, anxiety, attention-deficit/hyperactivity disorder (ADHD), and teen suicide are increasing worldwide, which is why elevating the mental health of K-5th graders in a productive, uplifting way is GNG’s utmost priority.

 GNG has combined these key mental health skills with the most popular youth sport in the United States, basketball, to ensure that students are engaged in its programming.